pulumi/pulumi/docs/metadata.md

 ## Stack Constructors

-Each Stack can declare a set of constructor parameters that callers must supply during creation:
+Each Stack can declare a set of properties that callers can set during creation:

-    parameters:

-Each parameter has the following properties:

-* `name`: A name unique amongst all parameters.
-* `description`: An optional long-form description of the parameter.
+    properties:

+This is a bag of property names to property values, each of which has the following:

-* `type`: A parameter type, restricting the legal values.
+* `type`: A property type, restricting the legal values.
+* `description`: An optional long-form description of the property.
-* `default`: A default value to be supplied if missing from the caller.
+* `default`: A default value to be supplied if the caller doesn't supply one.
-* `optional`: If `true`, this parameter is optional.
+* `optional`: If `true`, this property can be omitted at creation time.

+For example:

+    properties:
+        title:
+            type: string
+            description: The title of this thing.
+            default: Anonymous

-The set of types a parameter may take on are "JSON-like".
+The set of types a property may take on are "JSON-like".
 This includes simple primitives:

     type: string
     type: number